 Not immediately, our total of all gas costs are passed through on a dollar-for-dollar basis to our customers, without mark-up or profit.
 As the spot market price declines, our overall gas costs, that are passed on to the consumer, will be reduced as we purchase the lower priced natural gas.

-Hearthstone Utilities Inc., a holding company, distributes and sells natural gas to end-use residential, commercial and industrial customers.
-It distributes approximately 26 billion cubic feet of natural gas to over 71,000 customers through regulated utilities operating in Montana, Ohio, Maine and North Carolina.
+Hearthstone Utilities Inc., a holding company, distributes and sells natural gas to end-use residential, commercial, and industrial customers.
+It distributes approximately 26 billion cubic feet of natural gas to approximately 79,000 customers through regulated utilities operating in Indiana, Maine, Montana, North Carolina, and Ohio.
 The Company’s other operations include natural gas production and natural gas marketing.